Anikage-Group/Anime-API/README.md

 ## Deploying on Vercel

 > ⚠️ **Not recommended.** Vercel runs on shared datacenter IPs that are widely blocked by anime streaming sites.
 Most providers will fail silently or return errors — the API will technically run but you'll get little to no data back.
-Use a self-hosted VPS or Cloudflare Workers instead.
-The proxy file is for anidb app not for streams!
+Use a self-hosted VPS or use railway, render etc etc. The proxy file is for anidb app not for streams!

 ---